rytsikau/ee.Yrewind/README.md

 ## Other info
 * Loss of packets on the streamer side leads to a shift in the estimated time.
 Usually the offset is in seconds, but if the internet connection is unstable and/or the stream started a long time ago, it will be minutes or even hours
+* The endpoint of the requested time interval cannot be in the future relative to the time when the program was started
 * The last 7 days (~168 hours) of any livestream are usually available for download
-* The maximum possible resolution is 1080p, the program does not support higher resolutions
+* The maximum possible resolution supported by the program is 1080p

 ## Known issues
 * Some livestreams (usually 60+ FPS) may cause the error 'Cannot process livestream with FFmpeg library (code 9411)'.
 In this case, you must run the program with no arguments and select the <C> option to clear the cache.
 Then try again
+* If the filename contains a sync warning, the video may have errors.
+In this case, try downloading it later or shift/change the time interval

 ## Requirements
 * FFmpeg executable library (included in the archive)
 * Google Chrome 60+ (installed or portable)
-* Microsoft Windows XP and on / Microsoft Windows Server 2003 and on
+* Microsoft Windows 7 and on / Microsoft Windows Server 2008 and on

 ## Tested Configuration